Skip to main content

 Add new Inspection Categories

-1. Select the pencil icon next to the main Inspection Categories section.
+1. Select the Edit button next to the Inspection Categories heading.

 3. Enter a category name and select an icon.